 Founders: Faris Nizamic & Tuan Nguyen

 Sustainable Buildings develops an innovative and user-friendly software application that gives additional insight and control into heat pumps, that way making heat pumps more attractive for homeowners and office building managers.
 The municipality of the Hague sees the urgency to become more sustainable and has a target to become energy neutral by 2040.
 This software application can contribute to this.
 Faris states, “If we really want to make change, we have to attack this challenge from multiple angles.
 We need to make people aware what is going on by presenting them data and insight from data.
-And the municipality has access to 200+ buildings so with this solution we can really make an impact.”
+And the municipality has access to more than 200 buildings so together we can really make an impact.”

 Founders: Karthik Mahadevan & Karthik Kannan